 Refinance an adjustable rate mortgage (ARM)

-Adjustable Rate Mortgages: Just like a fixed rate loan, an ARM loan as many options to choose from.
+Just like a fixed rate loan, an Adjustable Rate Mortgage (ARM) loan has many options to choose from.
 Today the majority of these loans come with an initial fixed period before your interest rate and mortgage payment can change.
 After the initial period, your mortgage interest rate can change once a year.
 Adjustable rate loans are available with the following terms:

 3/1 ARM: Fixed rate for three years, an adjustable rate for the remaining 27 years